pesterhazy/presumably/posts/fixmes.md

 Not too long ago, a friend and new contributor to a large codebase I work with was surprised to learn that the linter will block the merge of any pull request containing the string FIXME.
 "This rule is ill-considered", he cried out, exasperated.
 It's fair to say he didn't like the linter ruler.

 Judging from his reaction, I didn't do a good job of explaining the rationale behind our rule.
 Our treatment of FIXMEs is unorthodox, but we decided to adopt it for a reason.
-In fact, in my opinion treating FIXMEs as merge blockers is among the most effective measures against cognitive overload.
+In fact, in my opinion treating FIXMEs as merge blockers is among the most effective ways to reduce cognitive overload.
 In this post, I will explain how FIXMEs unclutter the mind.
 My goal is to show that automatically enforced FIXMEs are an effective tool for teams working on hard problems.

-# The meaning of codetags
+## The meaning of codetags

 Code comments are as old as programming itself.
 Codetags are also not a recent innovation.
-In the 1980s, programmers started attaching special significance to short tags like XXX, FIXME or TODO.[^xxx] Tags were added as a heads-up that the author wasn't entirely satisfied with a solution, both as a _note to self_ and for the benefit of other readers.
+In the 1980s, programmers started attaching special significance to short tags like FIXME or TODO.[^xxx] Tags were added as a heads-up that the author wasn't entirely satisfied with a solution, both as a _note to self_ and for the benefit of other readers.
 The use of uppercase letters not only made tags stand out visually, it also makes it easy to grep for them.[^grep]

 Codetags are in wide use use today, though semantics vary from team to team.
 While often initially vague, over time more specific meanings tend to materialize, much like emojis in Slack communities gradually acquire a more definite meaning.
 In my team, a clear line separates FIXMEs from TODOs.
 A TODO annotation means that the code in question could be optimized or cleaned up.
 Crucially, however, delaying the suggested improvement is acceptable, perhaps even preferable from a project-management perspective.
 A TODO is a gentle nudge.
 FIXMEs, on the other hand, signal that the code isn't ready to merge until the author addresses the problem.
 Our automated linter adds reality to this stringent judgment: FIXMEs fail the CI build, while TODOs are given a pass.[^linux]